jeff-hykin/binaryify/README.md

 #    // paths have been generated!
 #    // add this wherever you need it now:
 #
+#    // NOTE: this is auto-updating!
+#    // if you change the YOUR_FILE.wasm, YOUR_FILE.wasm.binaryified.js will change too!
 #    import uint8ArrayForYourFile from "./YOUR_FILE.wasm.binaryified.js"
 ```